BC-Deep South News Digest SUNDAY

 AP MEMBER EXCHANGES:

-LOUISIANA (All Times Central)
+ALABAMA (All times Central)

 AP MEMBER EXCHANGES:

-MISSISSIPPI (All Times Central)
+MISSISSIPPI (All times Central)

 UNDER THE CAPITOL DOME-ANALYSIS